HallowedPaladin/OCRCSDungeonRevisionGame/InsigniaServer/InsigniaServer/README.md

 ==============================
 Right click on the root of the project in the Solution Explorer pane.
 Choose 'Open In Terminal'
-This will open a terminal in teh root of the project (same location as the .sln file)
+This will open a terminal in the root of the project (same location as the .sln file)

 Installing DotNet Tools
 =======================